DIY Mini Split vs Professional Installation

 Equipment warranties can vary based on product type, registration, and installation requirements.
 Some systems are specifically built for homeowners to install, while others are clearly intended for licensed professionals.
 If you buy the wrong type of system for the way you plan to install it, you may create warranty headaches before the unit is even turned on.

 Service support matters just as much.
 A warranty is only useful if you can actually get help when needed.
-Many homeowners discover too late that some contractors are not interested in working on DIY equipment, even for routine repair.
+Many homeowners discover too late that some contractors aren’t interested in working on DIY equipment, even for routine repair.
 That can turn a budget-friendly purchase into a frustrating one.

 This is why many South Texas homeowners prefer to buy from a local source that can help with product selection, explain warranty expectations clearly, and provide a path to service after the sale.
 Your Bargain Mart stands out here because it supports both MRCOOL DIY systems and professional installations, which is still not common in the HVAC market.